How Churches can Overcome a Toxic Culture-

 Our world is a dumpster fire (metaphorically speaking).

-Sinners have literally invented new ways to sin (Romans 1:29-31).
+Sinners have been busy literally inventing new ways to sin (Romans 1:29-31).
 All one has to do is watch five minutes of any news program on any channel and it becomes painfully obvious that no one in the political sphere is even pretending to get along with anyone else anymore.

 The Church is not much better.